-Describe the standards and procedures that the state will use to monitor activities carried out in furtherance of the plan and will use to ensure long-term compliance with requirements of the programs involved, including minority business outreach and the comprehensive planning requirements funds.
+Describe the standards and procedures that the state will use to monitor activities carried out in furtherance of the plan and will use to ensure long-term compliance with requirements of the programs involved, including minority business outreach and the comprehensive planning requirements HOME and HTF PROGRAMS: HHFDC conducts monitoring reviews and audits of its HOME State Recipients and HTF Subgrantees to ensure compliance with program regulations and the HOME State Recipient Agreement and Subgrantee Agreement.
+HHFDC conducts continual monitoring of the State Recipients'/Subgrantees' progress on activities to ensure the timely commitment and expenditure of funds.
 HHFDC works closely with its State Recipients and Subgrantees to resolve issues that may affect their ability to comply with the program timelines.
 "Program-Wide" reviews are conducted when deemed necessary, to evaluate a State Recipient's or Subgrantee's policies and procedures, layering review criteria, and affirmative marketing plan.
 "Project-Specific" reviews are conducted by HHFDC upon completion of each HOME- or HTF-assisted project and throughout the period of affordability.
 "Project-Specific" monitoring reviews may include an evaluation of written agreements between the State Recipient/Subgrantee and other entities, cash management records, match obligations and credits, and affordability requirements.